Advocacy

 Noëlla champions girls’ education as being the key to unlocking the potential of our next generation and society as a whole.
 Both Noëlla and Malaika have been propelled onto the global stage through their success and impact.

-Additionally, Noëlla serves on the boards of SFF, L’Oréal, and AMADE, and she has been a judge for EY’s Entrepreneur of the Year award three times.
+Additionally, Noëlla sits on the Advisory Board of Concordia, Segal Family Foundation, L'Oreal Fund for Women; she is a member of the United Nations Conscious Fashion and Lifestyle Network; and she has been a judge for EY’s Entrepreneur of the Year award three times.
 Throughout her modeling career, Noëlla has held the value of ‘modeling with meaning’ and has collaborated on projects with brands that help support or raise awareness of her philanthropic work.

 the global fund